hariprasetia/hariprasetia/README.md

 ### Hi, I'm Hari Prasetia 👋
 ###### *Software Engineer*

 I'm passionate Software Engineer, I love learn new things and sharing knowledge to community.
+I'm also an artist (sketching and watercolorist) and cook at home on weekends

 becoming a world-class engineer is one of my goals, both on technical knowledge and engineering leadership.